-In many of the benchmark examples in [7], the probabilistic moves are local.
+In many of the benchmark examples in [6], the probabilistic moves are local.
 On the other hand, DMCs allow synchronous probabilistic moves where the probability distribution is influenced by information obtained through communication.
 It will be interesting to exploit this feature to model and analyze applications arising in embedded control systems.

 We currently allow agents to gain complete information about the state of the agents they synchronize with.
 In practice, only a part of this state may/should be exposed.
-We are also encouraged by the close relationship between DMCs and deterministic negotiations.
-Here, we have exploited the powerful reduction rules based analysis technique for deterministic negotiations to check the termination of DMCs with final states.
-There could be other ways to fruitfully transfer results across the two formalisms.